 At least 377 people were injured in the clashes with more than 120 others requiring hospital treatment, according to the Lebanese Red Cross (LRC) and the Lebanese Civil Defense (LCD).
 Parliament guards also reportedly set fire to protesters’ tents in Martyrs’ Square in downtown Beirut.

 This is the worst spat of violence since unrest flared up in October 2019 over frustration regarding financial strains that have sunk the currency, hiked prices and driven banks to impose capital controls.

 The country’s National News Agency (NNA) reports that demonstrators vandalized financial office buildings in central Beirut.
 Nearly 300 banks and automated teller machines (ATMs) were targeted in the nationwide protests.

-Lebanon had seen one of the worst economic crises unfold as it became the world’s third most indebted nation, with a 152% in October 2019.
+Lebanon had seen one of the worst economic crises unfold as it became the world’s third most indebted nation, with a 152% debt-to-GDP ratio in October 2019.

 Protesters were seen breaking windows, throwing stones at the headquarters of the Association of Banks in Lebanon (ABL).
 Hundreds were chanting “revolution” as they gathered in Beirut, blocking major street intersections.
 Protesters attempted to scale barbed wire fencing to push through heavily barricaded parts of central Beirut that include parliament.

 Lebanon has yet to form a government or economic contingency plan after its Prime Minister Saad Hariri was forced to resign in October last year.
 Hariri has called on Lebanese politicians to swiftly form a government to calm the situation.